-Russell Arben Fox is an associate professor of political science and director of the political science program, at Friends University, a small Christian liberal arts college in Wichita, KS.
+Russell Arben Fox is a professor of political science and director of the political science program at Friends University, a small Christian liberal arts college in Wichita, KS.
 He has lived in Wichita since 2006, after teaching at schools in Washington DC, Mississippi, Arkansas, and Illinois.
 His wife Melissa and his four daughters (Megan, Caitlyn, Alison, and Kristen) are grateful that their itinerant lifestyle has come to an end.

 Russell received a BA and MA from Brigham Young University in Political Science and International Area Studies respectively, and a PhD from Catholic University of America in Politics, with concentrations in Political Philosophy and World Politics.
 Since that time, he has expanded his teaching and research interests beyond political theory to American and constitutional politics and history, Christian and Mormon theology, non-Western (and specifically Confucian) comparative political philosophy, educational theory, German Counter-Enlightenment and Romantic philosophy, cultural criticism, political ideologies, radical political and economic movements, and more.
 He has published articles in The Review of Politics, Polity, The Responsive Community, American Behavioral Scientist, Theory and Research in Education, and Philosophy East and West.
 He has also published several book chapters and reviews.
 He is currently the book review editor for Dialogue: A Journal of Mormon Thought.